amar-jay/mikroorm-graphql-boilerplate/README.md

-# This is a boilerplate of Mikro-orm
+# This is a boilerplate of Mikro-orm, Apollo GraphQl and express
 - It contains express config attached
 - has Entities samples
 - Organized build